zebrunner/e3s/docs/installation.md

 ### Env files

-> Supported env vars are differ from version to version for scaler and router images.
+> Supported env vars are differ from version to version for scaler and router images

 #### Scaler.env